-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 pm.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAII
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the enclosed postage-paid envelope or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-Work sign and date your proxy card and return it in the enclosed postage-paid envelope or return it to Vote Processing, Jo Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: M89671-P64458 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-To withhold authority to vote for any individua nominee, mark "For All Except" and write the number of the nominee on the line below.
-VIRNETX HOLDING CORPORATION For Withhold For All All All Except The Board of Directors recommends you vote FOR the following: Election of two Class II Directors.
-A proposal to elect the persons listed below to serve three-year terms until the Annual Meeting of Stockholders in 2018, or until their resignation or their successors are duly elected and qualified.
-0 0 Π Nominees: 01) Thomas M. O'Brien02) Robert D. Short III, Ph.D The Board of Directors recommends you vote FOR Proposal 2: For Against Abstain Ratification of appointment of Farber Hass Hurley LLP as the Company's Independent Registered Public Accounting Firm for the fiscal year ending December 31, 2015. \Box Π Π NOTE: This proxy also delegates discretionary authority to vote with respect to any other business which may properly come before the meeting or any adjournment or postponement thereof.
-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders for the May 14, 2015 Annual Meeting, and the accompanying documents forwarded therewith, and ratifies all lawful action taken by Kendall Larsen or Greg Wood, as attorney and proxy.
-PLEASE MARK, DATE, SIGN AND RETURN THE PROXY FORM AS SOON AS POSSIBLE USING THE ENCLOSED POSTAGE-PAID ENVELOPE.
-For address changes and/or comments, please check this box and write them on the back where indicated. Π Please indicate whether you plan to attend this meeting.
-0 0 Yes NOTE: Signature(s) should agree with name(s) on VirnetX Holding Corporation stock certificate(s).
-Executors, administrators, trustees and other fiduciaries, and persons signing on behalf of corporations or partnerships must so indicate when signing.
-All joint owners must sign.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date Date
+0 1012, WARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOW v.s.
+E09978-P79545 KEEP THIS P ORTION I FOR YOL R RECORD XY CAR Y WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PO RTION ONL IX HOLDING CORPORATION Board of Directors recommends you vote FOR following: 1.
+Election of one Class III Director.
+A proposal to elect the person listed below to serve a three-year term until the Annual Meeting of Stockholders in 2019, or until his resignation or his successor is duly elected and gualified.
+Nominee: For 1 Withhold 1a.
+Michael F. Angelo Ο Ο The Board of Directors recommends you vote FOR Propos al 2: For A Against Abstain

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting of VirnetX Holding Corporation to be Held on May 14, 2015.
+2. Ratification of appointment of Farber Hass Hurley LLF ending December 31, 2016. o as the Compan y's Indepe ndent Registered Public Accounting Firm for the fiscal year 0 0 Ο TE: This proxy also delegates discretionary authority to vot burnment or postponement thereof. e with re spect to any other business which may properly come before the mee ting or any The doc undersigned hereby acknowledges receipt of the Notice of A uments forwarded therewith, and ratifies all lawful action ta Annual M aken by K eeting of Cendall La Stockholde rsen or Gre ers for the June 2, 2016 Annual Meeting, and the acc g Wood, as attorney and proxy. companying PLE ASE MARK, DATE, SIGN AND RETURN THE PROXY FOR M AS SO ON AS F OSSIBLE U JSING THE ENCLOSED POSTAGE-PAID ENVELOPE Ξ. 5 address changes and/or comments, please check this box a 41 - on t the back where indicated. na write unern Ο Plea se indicate whether you plan to attend this meeting. Ο O Yes No NOT and FE: Signature(s) should agree with name(s) on VirnetX Hold persons signing on behalf of corporations or partnerships n ing Corp nust so in oration st idicate w ock certific ate(s).
+Executors, administrators, trustees and other .
+All joint owners must sign. fiduciaries, Siar ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-You can view the proxy statement, this proxy card and the annual report to stockholders for the year ended December 31, 2014 at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting of VirnetX Holding Corporation to be Held on June 2, 2016.
+You can view the proxy statement, this proxy card and the annual report to stockholders for the year ended December 31, 2015 at www.proxyvote.com.